 The second element of cost is, generally, amounts you are taken to have paid after that time to bring the asset to its present condition and location, such as a cost of improving the asset.
 It also includes expenses incurred after 30 June 2005 for a balancing adjustment event occurring for the asset (that is, costs incurred to stop holding or using the asset).
-For information on balancing adjustment events see What happens if you no longer hold or use a depreciating asset? on page 18.
+For information on balancing adjustment events see What happens if you no longer hold or use a depreciating asset? on page 17.
 Such expenses may include advertising or commission expenses or the cost of demolishing the asset.

-The first element of a depreciating asset's cost cannot include an amount that forms part of the second element of cost of another depreciating asset.
-For example, if a depreciating asset is demolished so another depreciating asset can be installed on the same site, the demolition costs will form part of the second element of cost of the asset demolished.
-The amount is not also included in the first element of cost of the new asset.
+The first element cannot include an amount that forms part of the second element of another depreciating asset's cost.
+For example, if a depreciating asset is demolished so another depreciating asset can be installed on the same site, the demolition costs will form part of the second element of cost for the asset demolished.
+The amount is not also included in the first element of cost for the new asset.